nightscout/fda-presubmission/_sources/04-development-overview.txt

 developing access controls to help protect who can access displays.
 We anticipate development of "named views" which can be used to control who accesses the remote monitor website, as well as when and how.
-These views may optionally be protected by username/password type of login system, or through creating unique and opaquely encoded tokens explicitly for sharing.
-We have found that the flexibility in sharing information publically outweighs the risks in the data being made public.
+These views may optionally be protected by user name and password type of login system, or through creating unique and opaquely encoded tokens explicitly for sharing.
+We have found that the flexibility in sharing information in public outweighs the relative risks in the data being made public.
 As the community and software matures, we anticipate personalizing the access controls to meet the needs of its users.

 Support/Commercialization
 +++++++++++++++++++++++++